Here are some common Last Will and Testament Myths and Misconceptions:

 Making a Will is for the elderly or people with health problems.

 Making a Will is for everyone above the age of 15 who is not mentally incompetent.
 If you have significant assets, you and your family should create a Last Will and Testament.
 This is true regardless of your age or present health condition.

 A beneficiary can also be a witness to my Will.

-Anyone who will benefit or inherit any asset under your will must not be a witness to it.
-According to the law, any witness to the will, or even the person drafting the will, as well as their spouses, must not be a beneficiary to your will.
+Anyone who will benefit from or inherit any asset under your will must not be a witness to it.
+According to the law, any witness to the will, or even the person drafting the will, as well as their spouses, must not be a beneficiary of your will.
 This is to prevent possible conflicts in the future.

-Witnesses don’t need to read the entire will document to sign it, they only need to be able to confirm that the document exists, and that they’ve signed it in front of you without coercion.
+Witnesses don’t need to read the entire will document to sign it; they only need to be able to confirm that the document exists and that they’ve signed it in front of you without coercion.